Villeve/mobile-application-development/README.md

 >https://github.com/Villeve/mobile-application-development

 ## Backend
 The backend uses token based authentication (passport-jwt, express-jwt) and mongoose for data modeling.
+The forms of the application do not have very implicit validators so they can be rather easily exploited.
+That is definitely something to improve.
+Also, new features such as a rating system for the courses and a search could be implemented later.

 ### How to Run
     npm start